-E&O liability insurance is a necessity for every Life and Health Insurance agency.
-CITA Insurance Services offers an exclusive E&O program for Life and Health Agents.
+E&O liability insurance is a necessity for every insurance agent.
+CITA Insurance Services offers an exclusive E&O program for Insurance Agents.
 Let CITA Insurance Services help protect your business and reduce out-of-pocket expenses.
 Some of our E&O program advantages include:

 E&O Program Highlights*

 - Exclusive Program

 - In-House Claims Management

 E&O Coverage Highlights*